fastlane/docs/docs/actions/sync_code_signing.md

 ###### Easily sync your certificates and profiles across your team

-A new approach to iOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.
+A new approach to iOS and macOS code signing: Share one code signing identity across your development team to simplify your codesigning setup and prevent code signing issues.

 _match_ is the implementation of the [codesigning.guide concept](https://codesigning.guide). _match_ creates all required certificates & provisioning profiles and stores them in a separate git repository, Google Cloud, or Amazon S3.
 Every team member with access to the selected storage can use those credentials for code signing. _match_ also automatically repairs broken and expired credentials.
 It's the easiest way to share signing credentials across teams